Piano Concerto No. 3 (Tchaikovsky)

 Tchaikovsky in 1893, as painted by Nikolai Kuznetzov.

-Pyotr Ilyich Tchaikovsky's Piano Concerto No. 3 in E-flat major was at first conceived by him as a symphony in the same key.
+Pyotr Ilyich Tchaikovsky's Piano Concerto No. 3 in E♭ major was at first conceived by him as a symphony in the same key.
 But he abandoned that idea, jettisoned all but the planned first movement, and reworked this in 1893 as a one-movement Allegro brillante for piano and orchestra.
 His last completed work, it was duly published as Opus 75 the next year, after he died, but given by publisher Jurgenson the title "Concerto No. 3 pour Piano avec accompagnement d'Orchestre".

 Academic dispute

 Despite the composer's stated intentions, there remains argument as to what form this composition might have taken had he continued work on it.
 Dispute revolves around two remaining movements from the planned symphony.
 Left in sketch form when Tchaikovsky died in 1893, these were made by his student and fellow composer Sergei Taneyev into a work for piano and orchestra titled Andante and Finale and published in 1897 as Tchaikovsky's "Opus 79".
 Whether it was worth Taneyev's efforts to do so after Tchaikovsky had expressed doubts about the movements' quality and whether the Andante and Finale should ever be performed alongside the Allegro brillante remain matters of argument.
 Most pianists play only Opus 75.